futtetennista/futtetennista.github.io/posts/algorithms-and-data-structures/2017-12-08-functional-graphs.markdown

           Nothing -> bf' ps' g
           Just (ctx, g') -> p : bf' (ps' ++ map (:p) (destvs out)) g'

-    -- gets the query vertex from the first path in the list and the remaining paths -- paths will always be non-empty because the initial call to `bf` uses a -- non-empty list
-    (p@(v:_), ps') = first head (splitAt 1 ps)
+    -- gets the current vertex from the first path in the list and the remaining paths -- paths will never be empty because `bf` is called using a non-empty list (p@(v:_), ps') = first head (splitAt 1 ps)

 destvs :: Context label weight -> [Vertex]